Point Cloud Color Constancy: Introduction

 In a summary, the contributions of the paper are: \begin{compactitem} \item We formulate the generic problem of illumination estimation in a 3D world, relaxing the over-simplistic assumptions about uniform illumination for a plain 2D image adopted in prior work .

 \item We present PCCC architecture, derived from PointNet, a novel point cloud net for the color constancy task.
 We show its superior performance on illumination estimation on three color constancy benchmarks.
-Side applications -- \eg local awb and relighting are reported as well.
+Side applications, \eg, local AWB is reported as well.

 \item PCCC operates well on the sparse-sampled thumbnail point clouds, which allows over 500 frames per second (include time of building point cloud) on a Nvidia V100 GPU and is hardware friendly for a mobile SoC.